Motorcyclist seriously injured in Butler County crash

 BUTLER COUNTY, Kan.
 (KSNW) — A motorcyclist was seriously injured in a crash in Butler County Tuesday.

-According to the Kansas Highway Patrol (KHP), at 6 p.m., a 41-year-old man from Wichita was riding a 2015 Kawasaki KLE650 northbound on SW Thunder Road at SW 110th Street when he failed to negotiate a right curve.
+According to the Kansas Highway Patrol, at 6 p.m., a 41-year-old man from Wichita was riding a 2015 Kawasaki KLE650 northbound on SW Thunder Road at SW 110th Street when he failed to negotiate a right curve.

 The KHP says he went off the road to the left, striking the ditch.